Barrier States Theory for Safety-Critical Multi-Objective Control: Input-to-State Safety (ISSf) and Input-to-State Safe Stability (IS 3 )

 It is locally input-to-state stable (LISS), if the condition \eqref{eq: input-to-state stability condition} only holds for $\forall x_0 \in \mathcal{X}_r, \ ||u||_{\infty}\leq r_u$ and $t \geq 0$, where $\mathcal{X}_r:=\{ x \in \mathcal{X}: ||x|| \leq r_x$\}. \end{definition}

-Is is worth noting that the ISS and LISS are interconnected to the uniform stability and (global) asymptotic uniform stability of the dynamical system (see \cite[Chapter~4] {khalil2002nonlinear}).
-Owing to the formulation of barrier \textit{states}, we construct input-to-state safety arguments that are similar to their ISS counterparts.
-It is important to mention that in what follows we use the shifted BaS $z$, whose equilibrium point is at the origin, which allows us to directly adopt similar arguments to those of ISS.
-The adopted arguments can be looked as rather relaxed ones in the sense that we require the barrier state to be uniformly stable instead of being uniformly asymptotically stable if $u \rightarrow 0$ as $t \rightarrow \infty$.
+It is worth noting that ISS and LISS are closely related to uniform stability and uniform global asymptotic stability of dynamical systems \cite[Chapter~4]{khalil2002nonlinear}.
+Leveraging the formulation of barrier \textit{states},we construct input-to-state safety (ISSf) arguments analogous to those in the ISS framework.
+In what follows, we use the shifted barrier state $z$ whose dynamics vanish at the origin of the augmented system, allowing for a direct adaptation of standard ISS arguments.
+Notably, the adapted arguments are relaxed in that we require only uniform stability of the barrier state, rather than uniform asymptotic stability, under vanishing input ($u \rightarrow 0$ as $t \rightarrow \infty$).